 Store in cool, dark place like cupboard or pantry for 3-7 days.

-It is always recommended not to open jars when fermenting at room temperature.
+It is always recommended not to open jars when fermenting at room temperature just to avoid potential contamination.
 However, beginners trying to decide what they like can sample with little risk, as long as everything is returned to being fully submerged under the brine.
 When they reach your desired sourness or flavor, remove and discard the glass weight (optionally remove the dill leaves) then refrigerate.

 Cloudiness of liquid and bubbles forming are normal, as well as sediment falling to the bottom.
 This is due to the fermentation process.
 Keep an eye out for surface mold and discard if this develops (fuzzy material in colors such as blue, green, brown, black, etc.).
 A waxy material called Kahm yeast can form at the surface and is harmless, but usually not ideal due to its flavor.